wagtail/wagtail-ai/docs/editor-integration.md

 ### Adding Your Own Prompts

+Explore the [ModelViewSet](https://docs.wagtail.org/en/stable/reference/viewsets.html#modelviewset) labeled `Prompts` within the Wagtail settings menu, here you'll be able to view, edit and add new prompts.

-To add custom prompts, add the `WAGTAIL_AI_PROMPTS` setting to your settings file.
-This is a list of all the prompts to enable, where each prompt is a dictionary in the form:
+To customize the default prompts offered by Wagtail AI, introduce the `WAGTAIL_AI_PROMPTS` setting in your settings file.
+This setting is a list containing all the prompts loaded during the initial app migration `0002_populate_default_prompts`.
+Each prompt is represented as a dictionary in the following format:

 ```python
 {